dkuettel/benchmark-disks/README.md

 The python script is only here for orchestration and plotting.
 The real benchmarking work is based on the excellent [fio](https://fio.readthedocs.io/en/latest/).

+## usage

+Run with:

+> ./bench

+If it's the first time, it will install apt and python dependencies.
+See the file itself for details.
+It's only tested with ubuntu 20.04.

+There are only 2 subcommands: `run`, and `summary`.

+First setup all the filesystems you want to test.
+If you want to test some stripped raids, just setup a small logical volume with `lvm` for every configuration you want to test.
+Ultimately, you need a writable location for every configuration you want to test.

+Note: We test the filesystem, not the block device.
+That means it also tests the filesystem type you chose, not just the pure block device speed.

+Then for every filesystem to test, run something like

+> ./bench run --basefolder=./runs --name=disk-xyz-with-raid --testfile=~/test-lvs/some-raid --repeat=3

+Name can be chose arbitrarily.
+The testfile needs to be on the filesystem to be tested.

+Whenever you want to see plots, run

+> ./bench summary

+It will put `plots.png` by default in `./runs`.
+If you want to make different plots, look at `bench.py:summary`.
+Plotting is based on panda `DataFrame`'s and `seaborn`.